Introduction

 1. Assessing Tree Height and Lean

 Start by measuring how tall the tree is.
-This will give you an idea of how far it could reach when it falls.
-Next, look at which way the tree naturally leans.
-This is usually the best direction to make it fall in, but there might be times when you have to choose a different direction because of other factors.
+This will give you an idea of how far it might fall.
+Then, take a look at which way the tree leans; that’s usually the safest direction for it to fall, but sometimes you might need to choose a different path.

 2. Checking for Obstacles

-Look around the area and identify any obstacles that could get in the way when the tree falls.
-These could be things like:
+Look around the area for anything that might get in the way of the tree as it falls.
+Possible hazards include:

 3. Marking the Felling Zone

-Once you’ve figured out where the tree is likely to fall, use something visible like flags or spray paint to mark out this area.
-This will serve as a reminder and warning for anyone nearby.
+Once you know where the tree is likely to fall, use bright markers like flags or spray paint to outline that area.
+This will help remind everyone nearby to stay clear.

 Creating a Safe Area for the Tree to Land

-In addition to estimating the felling zone, it’s also important to create a clear cutting zone.
-This is where you want the tree to actually land.
-The clear cutting zone should be:
+Besides figuring out the felling zone, it’s also important to set up a clear cutting zone.
+This area should be:

-• Free from anything that could obstruct or change the tree’s path as it falls
+- Free of anything that could change the tree’s path as it falls.

 1. Clearing the Area